tpm2-software/tpm2-pytss/HACKING.md

 - `PYESYS_TCTI_CONFIG`
   - Default: `None`
   - Set this to the config string to be passed to the init function of the TCTI.

+# Documentation

+Build the docs by running the Sphinx HTML builder on the `docs/` directory.

+You can also invoke `./scripts/docs.sh`